nicehash/sgminer-gm/roadmap.md

 ### November, 2016

-+ Integrate ZCash Miner with Stratum Support
++ Integrate Zcash miner with Stratum support
-+ Polish and Optimize SilentArmy
++ Polish and optimize SilentArmy kernel.
-+ Add fan control and temperature monitoring,
++ Add fan control and temperature monitoring.
 + Clean up, and combine, the ZCash, Ethereum and XMR branches.

 ### December, 2016